ashpoolin/parserzero/README.md

 ## Process
 - You'll need a list of signatures to parse.
 The `signatures.js` helper script can do this for you: `node signatures.js <ADDRESS> <MAX NUMBER OF SIGNATURES TO RETRIEVE>`.
 The script will output a list of signatures in JSON format.
 - To get a basic list of the signature hashes, do something like this: `node signatures.js <ADDRESS> <MAX SIGNATURES> | jq . | in2csv --format json | csvcut -c signature | tail -n +2 > <ADDRESS>_signatures.txt`
-- The parser is run using `node index.js <SIGNATURE>`.
+- The parser is run using `node index.js <SIGNATURE> <OWNER OR TOKEN ACCOUNT ADDRESS> <FORMAT = csv OR json>`.
 Doing this sequentially will take forever.
 So here, GNU parallel and a multicore CPU are used to parse the signatures in parallel.
 Here's how you do it:
-  - `cat <ADDRESS>_signatures.txt | parallel -j <NUMBER OF ACTIVE THREADS> node index.js {} > <ADDRESS>_parsed.csv`
+  - `cat <ADDRESS>_signatures.txt | parallel -j <NUMBER OF ACTIVE THREADS> node index.js {} <OPTIONAL: OWNER OR TOKEN ACCOUNT ADDRESS> <FORMAT: csv OR json> > <ADDRESS>_parsed.csv`
+- You can include an owner or token account address to fetch the pre/post/delta for SOL and token balances.
+These are returned as an object.
+This can help dramatically when trying to determine what the effect of a transaction is on the wallet of interest.
+Leave it blank if you don't care, the objects will return null/empty.
-- You'll get a lot of headers (can be turned off setting `header: false` in `./src/utils/csvlogger.js`), errors and junk lines, which you'll want to get rid of.
+- Output: If you use 'csv' output you'll get a lot of headers (can be turned off setting `header: false` in `./src/utils/csvlogger.js`), errors and junk lines, which you'll want to get rid of.
 I do this is in a rather lazy way: `cat <ADDRESS>_parsed.csv | sort -bh | uniq > <ADDRESS>_parsed_uniq.csv`.
 This file should be workable, but check for errors and junk lines before you do you EDA.
 - Once you have your parsed data, load into a spreadsheet, database, or whatever you like to analyze.

 ## Current Support